Right of Extension of a Sectional Title Scheme

 Notarial Tie Agreement

-In terms of section 65 of the Deeds Registries Act 47 of 1937, it is not permissible to register a notarial tie agreement of a long-term lease agreement and land (RCR 44 of 2012).
+In terms of section 65 of the Deeds Registries Act 47 of 1937, it is not permissible to register a notarial tie agreement in respect of a long term lease agreement and land (RCR 44 of 2012).

 Wording of Section 42(1) Certificates

 A certificate provided by a conveyancer, as provided for in terms of section 42(1) of the Administration of Estates Act 66 of 1965, must follow the wording as provided for in regulation 49(1)(f) of the Deeds Registries Act 47 of 1937 (RCR 44 of 2011).

 Rule 63 of the High Court Rules